CCRAN November 14

 photo

-Laura Greer, Senior Vice President and National Health Sector Lead, Health and Wellness, Hill & Knowlton; Breast cancer advocate
+Laura Greer, Senior Vice President and National Health Sector Lead, Health and Wellness, Hill & Knowlton; Breast Cancer Advocate

 Laura brings more than 25 years of health public affairs experience, integrating communications, stakeholder, digital and government relations strategies to achieve public policy and business objectives.
 She has worked extensively in oncology, chronic disease and rare disease, leading advocacy campaigns that engage patients, health professionals and government stakeholders.
 At H&K, she has led accounts in the pharmaceutical, health professional, digital health, seniors care, hospital, regulator and not-for-profit sectors, including serving as executive director of a patient advocacy organization.
 Laura has a demonstrated track record of success and an established network of health system partners.
 Laura serves as strategic lead for the Cancer Action Now Alliance and the Right2Survive lung cancer campaign.
 While having worked professionally in cancer advocacy for many years, it became very personal when Laura was diagnosed with metastatic lobular breast cancer in late 2021.
 She uses this firsthand patient experience to inform communications and advocacy strategies.
 Before joining the firm, Laura spent more than a decade working in Ontario’s hospital sector, gaining first-hand experience inside the health system.
 She was a senior member of the public affairs team at Toronto’s Hospital for Sick Children (SickKids), focusing on developing and implementing public affairs and public relations programs, including reactive and proactive media relations, internal communications and issues management.
 As head of the research public affairs portfolio, Laura built the public profile of the SickKids Research Institute, with a particular focus on genetics, genomic and stem cell research.
 She also developed government and stakeholder relations programs to secure sustainable funding for research and innovation.
 Laura holds a bachelor of arts (Honours) in political science from McGill University and a graduate diploma in journalism from Concordia University and worked in print journalism before entering the field of public affairs.
 She lives in Toronto with her husband and two teenage sons.